nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 ### 2.1.
 Navigation and UI Transformation

-The app's navigation will be simplified for a more focused user experience:
+- The app's navigation is simplified for a focused user experience:

-*   **Main Navigation:**
-    *   A **Bottom Navigation Bar** with two primary items: "Receipts" and "Settings".
+  - **Bottom Navigation Bar:** Two primary items: "Receipts" and "Settings".
-    *   A **Floating Action Button (FAB)** for "Add Receipt" to initiate the new receipt workflow.
-*   **Receipts Screen (Primary View):**
-    *   Displays a list of all saved receipts (both completed and drafts).
-    *   Features search and filter capabilities.
-    *   Allows users to select receipts for viewing details or editing drafts.
-    *   The FAB for adding new receipts will be prominently displayed here.
-*   **Workflow Modal (Transient Flow):**
+  - **Receipts Screen:** Central view displaying all receipts (completed and drafts), with search/filter and a prominent FAB for adding new receipts.
-    *   The current 5-step workflow (Upload, Review, Assign, Split, Summary) will be encapsulated within a **transient modal dialog**.
+  - **Workflow Modal:** The 5-step workflow (Upload, Review, Assign, Split, Summary) is encapsulated in a full-page modal, accessible only from the Receipts screen FAB.
+The modal includes a step indicator, explicit navigation, and a Save & Exit button in the app bar.
+Back gesture navigates steps; exiting prompts to save/discard.
-    *   A **step indicator** at the top of the modal will replicate the functionality of the current tab navigation, guiding users through the process.
-    *   Progression logic (Back/Next navigation) within the modal remains consistent with the current app.
-    *   **Existing in-memory caching between steps within the modal flow will be maintained** to ensure a smooth and fast user experience while actively working on a receipt.
-    *   The modal will provide options to "Save and Exit" (creating/updating a draft) or "Cancel".

-*(Refer to Section 6: UI Mockups for visual representations.)*

 ### 2.2.
 Data Model and Persistence Strategy

-A robust data model and a clear persistence strategy are crucial for enabling drafts, ensuring data integrity, and supporting scalability.

 **Data Model Definition:**